 The overall study provided valuable insights on the operational value of improved forecasts to better inform decision-making both by the hydropower reservoir operators and by the farmers, particularly under extreme event conditions.

 For the hydropower sector, this case study was used to investigate alternative hydropower reservoir operation strategies under different forecasts and climate projections and ultimately assess the operational value of climate services.
 Gains from improved management, considering water values and the spatial-temporal dependence of the hydrological time series in the basin, were also analysed.

 For the agricultural sector, we evaluated the climate change impact on the agricultural practices in the Lake Como irrigation district, and to assess the operational value of improved weather forecasts and derived information (e.g., drought index predictions) in informing farmers.

 Tools and models

-> - DistriLake model: a decisional model of the water infrastructures in the system, including the main hydropower reservoirs, the Lake Como dam and main downstream diversion dams.
-Optimal control tools are embedded within the model to capture the historical operation of these infrastructures assuming a rational operator’s strategy, and to inform better decisions by introducing new forecast information, or coordination mechanisms.
+- DistriLake model: a decisional model of the water infrastructures in the system, including the main hydropower reservoirs, the Lake Como dam and main downstream diversion dams.
+Optimal control tools were embedded within the model to capture the historical operation of these infrastructures assuming a rational operator’s strategy, and to inform better decisions by introducing new forecast information, or coordination mechanisms.

-> - MAS-Idragra model: a multi-agent agronomic model reproducing the observed configuration of the agricultural districts in the lower part of the study area, as well as the farmers’ local decision-making processes (e.g. crop choices).
-The MAS-Idragra model extends the scope of the assessment of the operational value of forecast information by accounting for the farmers’ behavioural context and evaluating the forecast information from the end-users’ perspective.
+- MAS-Idragra model: a multi-agent agronomic model reproducing the observed configuration of the agricultural districts in the lower part of the study area, as well as the farmers’ local decision-making processes (e.g. crop choices).
+The MAS-Idragra model extended the scope of the assessment of the operational value of forecast information by accounting for the farmers’ behavioural context and evaluating the forecast information from the end-users’ perspective.

-> Our goal is to improve water management by better informing decision-making.
+Our goal is to improve water management by better informing decision-making.